MitchBradley/Grbl_Esp32-wiki/Development-Roadmap.md

 ## System Level

 ## Grbl
- - Add basic kinematics (see Kinematics branch)
  - Look into daisy chained SPI support to TMC2130, so only one CS is required for multiple TMC2130 drivers
- - Add a way to implement buttons that send commands like..homing, jogging, print a file from SD card, etc. (see limit_debounce branch)
- - Fix out of range servo calibrations at startup
+ - Move to TMCStepper library for all TMC stepper drivers
 ## Bluetooth
  - **Add Password Support** Apparently this is now in the ESP-IDF.
 What does it take to get into the Arduino Core version.